Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Driven dissipative one and two-exciton kinetics

-For our case, the deployed photonic sources are entangled photon pairs generated via spontaneous parametric down-conversion (SPDC) in the weak-down-conversion limit.
-In a typical scenario, a birefringent crystal is pumped with a classical pump that precedes to the generation of correlated photon pairs with frequencies $\omega_s, \omega_i$.
-It involves two field-matter interactions with the incoming classical field modes and four interactions with the outgoing signal-idler fields.
-The correlation properties of the emitted photon field is determined by the physical properties of the SPDC crystal \cite{saleh1998entangled, schlawin2018entangled, javanainen1990linear, schlawin2013suppression, dorfman2014multidimensional, debnath2020entangled, debnath2022entangled}.
-The incoming entangled photon states can be described by the two photon state of the photon field
+We consider entangled photon pairs generated via spontaneous parametric down-conversion (SPDC) in the weak-down-conversion limit.
+In a typical scenario, a birefringent crystal is pumped with a classical laser, leading to the generation of correlated photon pairs with frequencies $\omega_1$ and $\omega_2$.
+The SPDC process involves two photon-matter interactions with the incoming classical field modes and four photon-matter interactions with the outgoing signal-idler fields.
+The correlation properties of the emitted photon field are determined by the physical properties of the SPDC crystal. \cite{saleh1998entangled, schlawin2018entangled, javanainen1990linear, schlawin2013suppression, dorfman2014multidimensional, debnath2020entangled, debnath2022entangled}.\\ The generated entangled two-photon states is described as follows: